CodeCreatePlay360/PandaEditor/README.md

 	        self.on_any_event(event, *args)
 	```

-	For most cases you will not need to manually set the event hook callback, the demon class already sets-up one and you only need to override it, make sure to also invoke the base method first.
+	For most cases you will not need to manually set the event hook directly, the demon class already sets-up one for you and you only need to override it, make sure to also invoke the base method first.

 	```
 	class DemonApp(Demon):